rachfop/runpod-docs/docs/pods/choose-a-pod.md

 ### VRAM

 VRAM (Video RAM) is crucial for tasks that require heavy graphical processing and rendering.
-It is the dedicated memory used by your GPU to store image data that will be displayed on your screen.
+It is the dedicated memory used by your GPU to store image data that is displayed on your screen.

 ### Importance